 I can’t find it in Microsoft Docs?

-Of course, Microsoft recommends using WDAC rather than Applocker when you need to implement application Control.
+Of course, Microsoft recommends using MDAG/WDAC rather than Applocker when you need to implement application Control.
 The main reason could be the continual improvements and support you could get.
-When looking at Applocker, there is not going to be any feature update of Applocker.
+When looking at Applocker, there is no feature update.

-But in my opinion…. just start with Applocker to make sure your devices are protected 99% from malware and ransomware (In a matter of speaking).
+But in my opinion…. just start with Applocker to ensure your devices are protected 99% from malware and ransomware (In a matter of speaking).
 The only thing missing in Applocker is the possibility to block driver files.

 When you know how it all works, start testing with WDAC.
 The idea is almost the same but with one big difference: